andyl/BAMRU-Private/notes/devlog.md

 - [ ] test backups from BAMRU.info to dev machine

-- [ ] transfer Linode VMs to a BAMRU account
+- [ ] transfer Linode VMs to a new BAMRU account
-- [ ] transfer BAMRU.info and BAMRU.net to a BAMRU account
+- [ ] transfer BAMRU.info and BAMRU.net to a new BAMRU account

+- [ ] get BAMRU.org cron processes working on dev.bamru.info

 - [ ] delete old BAMRU.net machine